 Writing to Read in Kindergarten: Growing Engaged and Purposeful Writers Through the Lens of the Common Core State Standards.
 Julie Lay and Nellie Edge.
-Nellie Edge Resources, Inc. 2013.
+Nellie Edge Resources, Inc. 2015.
 Innovative kindergarten teachers Julie Lay and Nellie Edge have collaborated over ten years to present this practical and powerful book which builds from the original "Kid Writing" work based on additional study with Eileen Feldgus and Julie's teaching wisdom.
 Discover how writing teaches reading and learn how to systematically organize for writing across the curriculum.
 Includes photos and documentation of writing practices aligned with Common Core State Standards.
 These are used in tandem with the book described below.

 Kindergarten Writing and The Common Core: Joyful Pathways to the Common Core (a.k.a.
-Writing-to-Read Accelerates Literacy: All Kindergartners Love to Write and Draw) by Nellie Edge, 2013.
+Writing-to-Read Accelerates Literacy: All Kindergartners Love to Write and Draw) by Nellie Edge, 2015.
 What are the 10 High-Impact Practices that master teachers use to create a culture of prolific writers in kindergarten?
-This practical 350 page book with accompanying CD of over 100 writing templates includes ABC and Phonics Immersion, Kindergarten-friendly handwriting (and why it matters), memorable strategies for teaching high-frequency "heart words," independent writing centers, and powerful kindergarten publishing.
+This practical 350 page book with accompanying CD of 200 writing templates includes ABC and Phonics Immersion, Kindergarten-friendly handwriting (and why it matters), memorable strategies for teaching high-frequency "heart words," independent writing centers, and powerful kindergarten publishing.
 Differentiated learning and Parents-as-Partners connections are woven throughout.
 You will find engaging vignettes of authentic learning and a plethora of student writing and drawing samples: narrative, informational, and opinion writing aligned with the Common Core Standards.
 These proven strategies enhance all writing workshop models.

-Pathways to Common Core: Accelerating Achievement, by Lucy Calkins, Mary Ehrenworth and Christopher Lehman.
+Pathways to Common Core: Accelerating Achievement, by Lucy Calkins, Mary Ehrenworth and

+Christopher Lehman.
 Heinemann, 2012.
 This brilliantly-written book is a must-read helping us appreciate the incredible opportunity we have to develop a deep thinking curriculum with ambitious expectations for all students.
-We have proven that rigorous and joyful kindergarten writing-to-read practices are the foundation for accelerating literacy achievement.
-(See excerpts on CCSS Writing tab.)

 Units of Study in Opinion, Information, and Narrative Writing - Grade K, by Lucy Calkins, Teachers College Reading and Writing Project.
 Heinemann, 2013.
-Our 10 best Writing-to-Read strategies, when used in kindergarten, provide a natural transition into these units of study for end-of-the-year kindergarten into first grade writing workshop.
+These books represent comprehensive CCSS-aligned units for teaching writing workshop.
+Lucy Calkins' powerful writing voice speaks to the heart of great writing instruction for all ages based on 35 years of research.

-The Daily 5: Fostering Literacy Independence in The Elementary Grades by Gail Boushey and Joan Moser, "the 2 sisters."
+The Daily 5: Fostering Literacy Independence in the Elementary Grades by Gail Boushey and Joan Moser, "The 2 Sisters."
+Stenhouse, 2014.
 These wise and talented teacher researchers have documented a powerful literacy framework for building independent readers and writers.

 "If you are frustrated because you are spending too much time trying to manage students, and not enough time offering the most rigorous and joyful literacy curriculum possible, then the structure of the Daily Five may be what you are looking for."
-See their quality website: www.thedailycafe.com to them in just this way: writing workshop will be this time every morning when we get to make stuff, or more specifically, we get to make really cool books."
+See their quality website: www.thedailycafe.com them in just this way: writing workshop will be this time every morning when we get to make stuff, or more specifically, we get to make really cool books."